HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ```

 ### -KernelModeOnly
-If used, will filter the logs by including only the Kernel-Mode logs
+If used, will filter the logs by including only the Kernel-Mode logs.
+You can use this parameter to easily create Supplemental policies for Strict Kernel-Mode WDAC policy.

+More info available here: https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection

 ```yaml
 Type: SwitchParameter